NaluCFD/Nalu/docs/source/theory/windEnergy.rst

 horizontal mean velocity at desired height(s) -- see :numref:`abl_forcing_term`; and

-Term :math:`\mathbf{VIII}` is an optional term representing body forces when modeling turbine with actuator disk or line representations -- see :numref:`theory_actuator_wind_turbine_models`.
+Term :math:`\mathbf{VIII}` is an optional term representing body forces when modeling turbine with actuator disk or line representations -- see :numref:`act_wind_turbine_aerodynamics`.

 In wind energy applications, the energy conservation equation is often written in terms of the Favre-filtered potential temperature, :math:`\theta`, equation,